Welcome

 Target group check

-ER-positive 0-3 pos. lymph node Size: pT1-3
+ER-Positive 0-3 pos.
+Lymph node Size: pT1-3

-How to Order: Fill out our Somatic Mutation Testing/EndoPredict request form and tick EndoPredict.
+Fill out our Somatic Mutation Testing/EndoPredict request form and tick EndoPredict.

 Turnaround Time: 4–5 business days from the sample receipt date.